arriIsHere/arri.gay/src/articles/timetravel-and-cocoons/index.md

 I replayed the game a few months after beginning hormones, and about a week after coming out to my coworkers.
 The game had a different tone this time.

-Instead of the storying following a wonderful relationship cut short.
-It's a story of hardship that continuing throughout the game, and giving up many relationships for one that is far more valuable.
+Instead of the story following a wonderful relationship cut short.
+It's a story of hardship and giving up other relationships for one that is far more valuable.

-When the time came, I chose Chloe this time.
+When the time came, I chose Chloe.

 After finishing the game I was lying awake in bed, wondering why I would do that so differently, what had changed about me.
 I started realizing that, in addition to helping me discover that I was more a girl than I am a boy, the game reacted differently to my new priorities in life.

-Life is Strange is like a polaroid selfie, it showed me things about myself that I couldn't easily see on my own.
+Life is Strange for me was like a polaroid selfie, it showed me things about myself that I couldn't easily see on my own.

 *Life Is Strange and the Life Is Strange logo is &copy; Donod entertainment all rights reserved*